ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     aws-iam-authenticator help
     ```

+### Create Cluster

-1. Create cluster
+1. Use EKS to create a cluster

-    Some parameters decided in previous steps.
-The values will most likely be different that what is listed here.
+    Some parameters were decided in previous steps.
+It's possible some values will be different that what is listed here.

     ```bash
     export EKS_CLUSTER_NAME=jupyter-dev